dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 }
 ```

 There are six methods used to define the HTMLFactory.
-Each method defines a larger HTML component of your website, like the index page (your homepage), sections, pages, items (your blog posts), tag list and tag details.
+Each method defines a larger HTML component of your website, for example, the index page (your homepage), sections, pages, items (your blog posts), tag list and tag details.

-> Tags are used to filter your blog posts by a category you specify.
+> Use tags to filter your blog posts by a category.
 Publish creates an new page that has a list of all the tags you define in your blog posts.
 This list is generated automatically.
 All tags are defined in the metadata section of a blog post.
 We'll take a look at this in the future post.

 ## Standalone Components